asiminah/asiminah.github.io/_pages/events.md

 layout: page
 permalink: /events/
 title: Events
-description: Here is a list of events and conferences, mainly on number theory.
+description: Here is a list of number theory related events and conferences.
 nav: true
 ---